Regular Show: The Movie: Plot

-Believing their mission to be over, Mordecai, Rigby, Benson and Pops return to the timeship. but after it is repaired, temporal ruptures begin appearing; it turns out that Rigby and Mordecai's past selves are about to finish a second time machine Lord Ross planted.
-The employees race back to the school but are held up by Lord Ross and future Mordecai, allowing past Mordecai and Rigby to botch the second time machine and create the Time-nado.
-Lord Ross then forces Rigby to admit the truth: he never got into College University, but Mordecai did.
-Unwilling to get separated from Mordecai, he created his fake rejection letter to maintain their friendship.
-Lord Ross then tries to kill Mordecai with a volleyball bomb.
-However, Future Mordecai, having a change of heart, jumps into the bomb's path, forcing Lord Ross to retreat.
+Believing their mission to be over, Mordecai, Rigby, Benson, and Pops return to the timeship, but after it is repaired, temporal ruptures begin appearing, as Rigby and Mordecai's past selves are about to finish a second time machine planted by Lord Ross.
+The employees race back to the school but are held up by Ross and future Mordecai, allowing past Mordecai and Rigby to botch the second time machine and create the Time-nado.
+Ross then forces Rigby to admit the truth: he never got into College University, but Mordecai did; unwilling to get separated from Mordecai, Rigby created his fake rejection letter to maintain their friendship.
+Ross then tries to kill Mordecai with a volleyball bomb, but future Mordecai, having a change of heart, jumps into the bomb's path, forcing Ross to retreat.

 Enraged at Rigby's duplicity, Mordecai ends his friendship with him.
 Heartbroken, Rigby runs off with the timeship, leaving the group behind.
-Before dying, future Mordecai gives his present self his timeship and advises him to patch things up, expressing regret over the corrupt path he chose.
+Before dying, future Mordecai gives his present self his timeship and advises him to patch things up with Rigby, expressing regret over the corrupt path he chose that led him to kill future Rigby.
 As the group tries to rebound, a distress call from future Gene the Vending Machine prompts them to help out.
-After a suicide attempt by flying into the sun, Rigby encounters Father Time, who is falling apart due to the Time-nado.
+Following a suicide attempt by flying into the Sun, Rigby encounters Father Time, who is falling apart due to the Time-nado.
 He convinces Rigby to head to the future and apologize to Mordecai.
 At the Time-nado space station, Lord Ross intercepts Rigby and Mordecai.
-With Techmo's help, they defeat Ross and restore their friendship before using the plutonium from Mordecai's timeship to destroy the Time-nado, later convincing past Rigby to apologize to past Mr. Ross before the latter is arrested, ending the feud between them.
+With Techmo's help, they defeat Ross and restore their friendship before using the plutonium from Mordecai's timeship to destroy the Time-nado.
+Later, they convince past Rigby to apologize to Mr. Ross before the latter is arrested, ending the feud between them.

-Returning to the present, Mordecai and Rigby agree to not let their friendship degrade into trying to kill each other, altering the future and erasing their dead future selves.
+Returning to the present, Mordecai and Rigby promise not to let their friendship degrade into trying to kill each other, altering the future and erasing their dead future selves.
 The next day, as Benson catches them out of the park, the pair race back in the timeship from a fast food place, glad that they will "never be late again".